Drug dependence may occur when a person continues to use drugs— legal or illegal—even though their drug use causes them significant problems.

 The strength of the withdrawal vries, depending on:

 - the individual person

 - the drug they have been using

-Detoxification usually leads to some level of withdrawal, and medical assistance may be required.
+Detoxification usually leads to some level of withdrawal, and withdrawal management (sometimes involving medical assistance) may be required.
 Anti-anxiety drugs such as benzodiazepines are sometimes prescribed for a short time during medically-supervised withdrawal.